-Borrowing from the experience of pilot projects around the world, the academic and practical experience of our Hunter/CUNY faculty associates, and in consultation with the New York Alliance for Inclusion and Innovation (formerly NYSACRA), SDMNY has developed a three-phase facilitation model by which persons with developmental disabilities (who we call Decision-Makers) can choose trusted persons in their lives—often family members, neighbors, or friends—to support them in making decisions in a variety of areas.
+Borrowing from the experience of pilot projects around the world, the academic and practical expertise of our Hunter/CUNY faculty associates, and our 7 years of experience, SDMNY has developed and refined a Facilitation model in which persons with I/DD (the Decision-Makers) choose trusted persons in their lives—often family members, neighbors, or friends—to support them in making decisions in a variety of areas.

 As with everything else in the facilitation process, it’s the Decision-Maker’s choice!